legal translation services

 Who Is a Legal Translator?

-Legal translators are not just translators but people who have had legal experience (that have studied law and are called lawyers and attorneys) and have gone through the process of certification.
+Legal translators are not just translators but people who have had legal experience (who have studied law and are called lawyers and attorneys) and have gone through the certification process.

 Foreign language legal documents do not translate literally, so a translator may miss subtle meanings.
-That is why people who are certified and have studied law are required to handle these types of legal translations.
+That is why certified people who have studied law must handle these types of legal translations.

-They have seen them before and can understand them better than someone without a legal background.
+They have seen and can understand them better than someone without a legal background.

-Although not all attorneys offer translation services, it is important to find an attorney who speaks the language you need to be translated.
+Although not all attorneys offer translation services, finding an attorney who speaks the language you need to translate is important.

 Be sure to get this information in advance because many certified translators charge per page of a document, and the cost can become exorbitant if your documents are lengthy.